AnChiLuo/RetinaLayerGauge/README.md

 </p>

 ### Step 6: Region Selection
-1. Click the `Enable Wand` button to activate Wand tool.
+1. Click the `Enable Wand` button to the activate Wand tool.
-   - Click a target region to automatically select the entire object (Fig. 6-Left).
+   - Click a target region to automatically select the entire object (Fig. 6, left).
-   - Press <kbd>Add</kbd> to add the selected object to the `ROI list` (Fig. 6-Right).
+   - Press <kbd>Add</kbd> to add the selected object to the `ROI list` (Fig. 6, right).
-   - To remove object from the list, select it and press <kbd>Delete</kbd>.
+   - To remove an object from the list, select it and press <kbd>Delete</kbd>.
-   - Return to the Brush mode if further boundary refinement is required.
+   - Return to Brush mode if further boundary refinement is required.

 <p align="left">
 <img src="docs/Fig6_wandTool.png" width="1000" >
 </p>
 <p align="left">
 <em><b> Figure 6.
-Region selection workflow using the Wnad tool.</b><br>
+Region selection workflow using the Wand tool.</b><br>
 &nbsp;&nbsp;<b>Left:</b> Select an object by clicking on the target region.&nbsp;&nbsp;<b>Right:</b> Add selected objects to the ROI list for further processing and analysis.
 </em>
 </p>

 ### Step 7: Output Files
-- By default, RetinaGauge creates an output folder named after the input image in the same directory as the input image.
+- By default, RetinaLayerGauge creates an output folder named after the input image in the same directory.
 - The output folder contains the following files:
   1. **Measurement results (.csv)**
        — Contains thickness statistics and quality metrics for each selected region, including mean, minimum, maximum, standard deviation, coefficient of variation (CV), break rate, and roughness.